PennyLaneAI/pennylane/doc/introduction/circuits.rst

 Quantum circuits from other frameworks
 --------------------------------------

 PennyLane supports creating customized PennyLane templates imported from other frameworks.
 By loading your existing quantum code as a PennyLane template, you add the ability to perform analytic differentiation, and interface with machine learning libraries such as PyTorch and TensorFlow.
-Currently, circuits from
-Qiskit, QASM strings or QASM files can be loaded.
+Currently, ``QuantumCircuit`` objects from Qiskit, QASM strings or QASM files can be loaded.
 For this, the PennyLane-Qiskit plugin needs to be installed.

 Objects for quantum circuits can be loaded outside or directly inside of a :class:`~.pennylane.QNode`.
 Circuits that contain unbound parameters are also